 A good way to remove the hard white crust that can build up from hard or salty water deposits on pots to cover them with a baking soda paste for a few minutes, and then scrub the gunk away with a brush.

 Say goodbye to all those crusty clay pots and hello to new ones with a quick soak in a bleach and water solution.
 The best part is that it only takes 30 minutes of soaking, so you can scrub them clean again!

-The vinegar way!
+The white vinegar way!

 Wash your terra cotta pots thoroughly, as brushing them may get rid of the mineral buildup but the pots could still contain pest eggs, so make sure your pot gets a good wash.